TakosThings/Fluent-Discord/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Before opening an issue:
 * Use the template below.
-* Include the plugin name if the issue is being caused by a plugin.
+* Disable all plugins.
+If the issue is being caused by a plugin include the name.
 * Make sure you have updated to the latest available version.
 * Try not to report multiple unrelated issues in the same submission, open new issues for them instead. -->